clementvalla/Are.na_Bindery.js/channels/readme.md

-# Dowenload your Are.na channels here
+# Download your Are.na channels here